eembsen/eembsen.github.io/_posts/2015-12-05-docker-es-filebeat.markdown

 ENTRYPOINT ["/usr/bin/filebeat", "-e", "-v", "-c", "/etc/filebeat/filebeat.yml"]
 </pre>

-<p>If you want to build the filebeat container yourself you can check out my <a href="https://github.com/eembsen/docker-filebeat">GitHub project</a>.<p>
+<p>If you want to build the Filebeat container yourself you can check out my <a href="https://github.com/eembsen/docker-filebeat">GitHub project</a>.<p>

 <p>Ok, we are all set.
 Let's fire up the 3 containers using the following commands:<p>